kmaterna/Tectonic_Utils/README.md

 ```

 ## Documentation
-I am documenting this library using sphinx.
-The preliminary html docs can be found here: https://kmaterna.github.io/Tectonic_Utils/index.html
+The preliminary sphinx html docs can be found here: https://kmaterna.github.io/Tectonic_Utils/index.html

 ## Additional Thoughts
 I wrote this library for my own research because (**in theory**)
 putting all my Python utility functions
-into a single, unit-tested repository reduces bugs and increases reproducibility.
+into one unit-tested repository reduces bugs, increases code reproducibility, and allows for faster experimentation.
-It's open source and available on Pip in case it would help others too.
+The library is open source and available on Pip in case it would help others too.

 Disclaimer: Completely bug-free code can never be guaranteed.
 As things come up, I occasionally fix and update the package Pip.